BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 An imbalance or alteration in the intestinal microbiome can make you susceptible to infections of the GI tract, Inflammatory Bowel Disease (IBD), and Irritable Bowel Syndrome (IBS).

 There is an ongoing body of study and research into probiotics and the effects they might have on your gut.
-A 2018 review and meta-analysis published in Frontiers in Medicine included 228 trials and found evidence of strain-specific effectiveness for probiotics such as Lactobacillus reuteri 55730.
+A 2018 review and meta-analysis published in Frontiers in Medicine15 included 228 trials and found evidence of strain-specific effectiveness for probiotics such as Lactobacillus reuteri 55730.

 7